stvliu/thingsboard.github.io/docs/iot-gateway/config/mqtt.md

 Configuration in this section are optional.

-In order to request client-side or shared device attributes to ThingsBoard server node, Gateway allows sending attribute requests.
+In order to request client-side or shared device attributes to GridLinks server node, Gateway allows sending attribute requests.

 | **Parameter**                 | **Default value**                                     | **Description**                                                       |